2005-2007 Ford Focus

 In brief: This Crutchfield Research Garage article gives you an overview of your car's stock stereo system and your aftermarket upgrade options.
 We'll tell you all about:

 Then, use our vehicle selector to find the gear that will fit your Focus.

 Overview of the Ford Focus

 With the second-gen Focus, Ford added polish and refinement to what was already a pretty nifty small car.
 The previous model's creases and angles were buffed away inside and out for a more conservative (but still attractive) look, and Ford's engineering team spent a little more time on the comfort and convenience qualities that more and more small car shoppers were looking for.

 Of course, words like "polish," "refinement," and "conservative" are rarely associated with "fun."
-It's like going to your class reunion and finding out that the guy you fully expected to show up wearing his old beer helmet is now a politician with national ambitions and no sense of humor whatsoever.
+It's like going to your class reunion and finding out that the guy you fully expected to show up wearing a beer helmet is now a politician with national ambitions and no sense of humor whatsoever.